Estimation

 Range of Data over which the Marginal Likelihood is Calculated

-In Bayesian methodology, the standard criterion of the model comparison is the marginal likelihood.
-When we compare models using the marginal likelihood, the most crucial prerequisite is that the marginal likelihoods of all models must be calculated over the same observations.
+In Bayesian methodology, the standard criterion for model comparison is the marginal likelihood.
+When comparing models using the marginal likelihood, the most crucial prerequisite is that the marginal likelihoods of all models must be calculated over the same observations.

-For instance, let's say we have data with the number of rows being 100.
+For instance, suppose we have data with 100 rows.
 Model 1 has p=1, and Model 2 has p=2.
 In this case, the marginal likelihood should be computed over data[3:end, :].
-This means that for Model 1, data[2, :] is used as the initial value, and for Model 2, data[1:2, :] is used as initial values. tuning_hyperparameter automatically reflects this fact by calculating the marginal likelihood over data[upper_p+1:end, :] for model comparison.
+This means that for Model 1, data[2, :] is used as the initial value, and for Model 2, data[1:2, :] are used as initial values. tuning_hyperparameter automatically accounts for this by calculating the marginal likelihood over data[upper_p+1:end, :] for model comparison.

 Prior Belief about the Expectation Hypothesis